LISA-SWP25/linux-agent/README.md

 # Iinstalling

 Usage on target machine:
-## Unpack archive
+1. Unpack archive:
   tar -xzf linux_activity_agent.tar.gz

-## Install (will install all applications automatically)
+2. Install (will install all applications automatically) sudo ./install_agent.sh
-sudo ./install_agent.sh

-## The agent will start automatically and will run on schedule.
+3. The agent will start automatically and will run on schedule.